 Programs like these are common in the industry and reflect collaboration among the third-party certification community to coalesce and cover a broad range of labor and environmental assurances.
 They also help producers keep costs down and demonstrate their social and environmental compliance to multiple buyers and programs.

 Keeping costs low was especially important to us and it’s why our Producer Recognition Program has no additional audit fees.
 The program also removes redundancy by accepting the rigorous compliance assessments that producers participate in as part of their FLOCERT certification.
-It’s simple to join and free for all producers who sign up in the month of June.
+It’s simple to join and free for all producers who continue to report their transactions in a timely manner.

 Alongside the rollout of the Producer Recognition Program, we are launching new technology features to enable companies across every step of the supply chain to connect like never before.
 We will be providing producers with access to the Fair Trade Certified network and enabling them to start building new connections immediately.
 In our new system, producer organizations will be able to create personalized profiles to market themselves to buyers in the US by adding descriptions, photos, videos, and more.
-Coffee producers will also be able to list their green coffee inventories, helping them increase the amount of their harvest sold on fair trade terms.
+Coffee producers will also be able to list their green coffee inventories, helping them increase the amount of their harvest sold on fair trade terms, and share information about their Fundraising projects to reach donors and expand impact.

 In addition to leveraging technology to strengthen supply chain relationships, we will also provide easy access to data visualizations that give insights into the supply chains of Fair Trade Certified products.
 This will empower producers with more information about their buyers and help them trace where their products end up.
 It will also enable buyers to see more detail about the source of their products and the impact of their fair trade purchases.
 By enabling digital relationships and delivering supply chain insights, we will strengthen the resilience of fair trade supply chains and increase impact in producer communities around the world.